 The function of the brain was unknown in biblical times, so things that we generally assign to the brain, like thinking, attitudes, understanding, and good sense, were assigned to the heart.
 So “heart” sometimes refers to just thoughts and attitudes, and not necessarily deeply seated ones.
 Thus, when Genesis 6:5 (NASB) speaks of “the thoughts of his heart,” it simply refers to what he was thinking.
-When Joseph’s brothers told their father, Jacob, that Joseph alive and ruling Egypt, the Hebrew text says Jacob’s “heart became numb” (Gen. 45:26), but it means he could not think.
+When Joseph’s brothers told their father, Jacob, that Joseph was alive and ruling Egypt, the Hebrew text says Jacob’s “heart became numb” (Gen. 45:26), but it means he could not think.
 Some versions catch the sense of the Hebrew by saying Jacob was “stunned” (HCSB; NASB; NLT).
 When Pharaoh “hardened his heart” and would not let Israel go, he “made up his mind” against God and Moses (Exod.
 8:15).
 To “walk in the imagination of your heart” (Deut.
 29:19) was to walk by what you thought and concluded.

-Because in Hebrew, “heart” refers more to the actions of the mind than the emotions, there are times when, if the Hebrew leb was more translated literally as “heart,” it would give English readers the wrong impression.
+Because in Hebrew, “heart” refers more to the actions of the mind than the emotions, there are times when, if the Hebrew leb was more literally translated as “heart,” it would give English readers the wrong impression.
 There are many examples of this.
 One occurs in the book of Job, when God asked Satan, “Have you considered my servant Job” (Job 1:8).
 The Hebrew text is more literally, “Have you set your heart on my servant Job?”
 But that translation would give the wrong impression to an English reader.
 When we today “set our heart” on something, we really focus on it, but that is not the meaning in Job.
 God was not asking Satan if he had focused on Job, but rather if he had even noticed him or thought about him (the CJB, NAB, and NLT are versions that have “noticed”).

 Another example is that sometimes the literal Hebrew text says that people who do foolish things “lack heart.”
 Proverbs 6:32; 9:4 and 9:16 say that a man who commits adultery with a woman, or who is being lured to do so, “lacks heart,” But the text is not saying that a man who commits adultery lacks conviction or passion (he may in fact have a lot of passion and emotion in that situation), it is saying he lacks thinking about the situation, and thus “lacks sense” or “lacks good sense” (cp.
 CJB; HCSB; ESV; NAB; NASB; NJB).